This post contains affiliate links.

 Additional topping ideas

-I included topped mine with a handful of granola, but the topping ideas don’t stop there!
-There are a number of ways to elevate this smoothie and add extra flavor and crunch.
-Here are some more delicious topping ideas!
+I like to top my sweet potato smoothie with a handful of granola, but the topping ideas don’t stop there!
+Here are some more delicious ideas.

 - Nuts: Sprinkle chopped almonds, cashews, or even peanuts on top.

-- Granola: Include your favorite granola by sprinkling some on top of your smoothie for extra crunch!
+- Granola: Include your favorite granola for extra crunch and sweetness.

-- Seeds: You can add hemp, chia, or even flax seeds to your smoothie for added nutrients.
+- Seeds: Add hemp, chia, or even flaxseeds for more nutrients.

 - Cacao: Add a bit of chocolatey goodness with cacao nibs!